 |wolf = leadership and responsibility|

 Many animals have traits that are related to their species so they would represent the same character each time.
-The animals around us all have different personalities so you will never know when your totem might show up next, but it’s always for a good reason and their presence is something we should cherish because animals truly care about the happiness of others.
+The animals around us all have different personalities so you will never know when your totem might show up next, but it’s always for a good reason.
+Their presence is something we should cherish because animals truly care about the happiness of others.

 What is a spirit animal?

-A spirit animal is the closest thing anyone can get to having their own personal superhero.
+A spirit animal is the closest thing anyone can get to having their superhero.
 The best part?
 You don’t have to wait for Captain America or Batman because this guy will come right when you need him!
-They’re there in all shapes and sizes, with animals providing guidance through lessons on how they were able to achieve success at what it takes just like us humans do too sometimes (and also much more)!
+They’re there in all shapes and sizes, with animals guiding lessons on how they were able to achieve success at what it takes just like we humans do too sometimes (and also much more)!

 A Shamanic practitioner might rely heavily upon these powerful messenger creatures; although some cultures believe that an individual must choose his/her totem before birth (or later after), many others feel as though one’s destiny is written and animals will show up to remind.